 A best practice to ensure fairness across all candidates and avoid discrimination is to use an interview scorecard to keep track of the feedback on each candidate.
 This is especially true if your sales reps are interviewed by more than one person, such as an HR rep or a department manager.
 We’ve provided several examples in our article on interview evaluation scorecards that you can download and customize for your sales rep interviews.

-6. Put Your Sales Rep Job Offer in Writing
+6. Put Your Sales Rep’s Job Offer in Writing

 Once you find the best candidate, it’s time to put your job offer in writing.
-Your sales rep job offer should include more than a start date and job title; it needs to be specific and can include the job description as an attachment that the candidate signs off on, noting their ability to achieve the requirements of the role.
+Your sales rep job offer should include more than a start date and job title; it needs to be specific and should include the job description as an attachment that the candidate signs off on, noting their ability to achieve the requirements of the role.
 Further, the compensation amount and how it’s to be calculated should be included in the job offer letter so that the sales rep understands how they’re getting paid.

 7. Hire & Onboard Your Sales Rep